ContraCLM: Contrastive Learning For Causal Language Model: Experiments

-We break down the code search performance based on edit similarities and length differences between query code and their relevant code fragments.
+\paragraph{Token-level Contrastive Learning is Effective for Code Understanding} We break down the code search performance based on edit similarities and length differences between query code and their relevant code fragments.
 While edit similarity indicates how much queries and their relevant code overlap, the length difference indicates whether models effectively capture relevance between two code fragments if they are similar in length or differ significantly.
 We present the results for Python language in Figure \ref{fig:es_len_vs_perf_py} (for all the languages, see Figures \ref{fig:es_vs_perf_code_search} \& \ref{fig:length_vs_perf_code_search} in Appendix \ref{appendix:pl_details}).
 The results show that \ourmethodtok outperforms CLM, SimCTG, and \ourmethodseq irrespective of edit similarities and length differences.
 Therefore, we can conclude that sequence overlap or length are not the reasons for improvements in \ourmethodtok.
 Presumably, a finer-grained understanding of code tokens makes \ourmethodtok more effective for code representations.